List of Canadian monarchs: The English and British Crowns (1497–1931)

+Territorial changes: 1931: granted Royal Assent to the Statute of Westminster 1931, thereby creating the Canadian Crown and leaving Newfoundland as the only part of Canada's current territory left under the British Crown.;

 The Canadian Crown (1931–present)

 In 1931 the Canadian Crown emerged as an independent entity from that of the British Crown due to the Statute of Westminster 1931.

 The Dominion of Newfoundland had the same status as Canada in 1931.
 However, its parliament never adopted the statute to create a separate position of king of Newfoundland and would remain under the British Crown until it joined Canada in 1949.